pettod/deepfake-recognition-kaggle/README.md

 ## Introduction

 Deepfake recognition from 10 seconds long videos.
-The structure of the code is been designed to be mainly in one file because of Kaggle competition makes it easier to have everything in one file.
+The structure of the code is been designed to be mainly in one file because of Kaggle competition which makes it easier to have everything in one file.

 ## Installation